datasciencekev/datasciencekev.github.io/DDP/index.md

 ## The Results

 I'm not one to brag, but this is possibly the world's best fuel economy estimator.
-Any time anyone needs to know a rough idea of what the fuel econ of a 1972 vechile, and for whatever reason they happen to know the weight, this should be their go to app.
+Any time anyone needs to know a rough idea of what the fuel econ of a 1972 vechicle, and for whatever reason they happen to know the weight, this should be their go to app.

----

-## The Future

-As you're well aware, the logical outcome of being able to predict 1972 fuel economies, knowing only the weight, can be but one thing.

-World peace.

 ---